shpratee/quarkus-developers-api/README.md

 Pre-requisites:
 1. You have docker environment configured already, either locally or in any any pre-packaged environment like Minikube, K3d or KinD

-Package the build and build a docker image from the target
+Package the build and build a docker image from project's root
 ```
 ./mvnw clean package